toddllm/lisapoc/improvement_plan.md

 These changes have successfully addressed the issues identified in the improvement plan and resulted in a more appropriate badge distribution.

+## GPT-4o Conversation Generation

+### Problem
+The current system uses a static fallback conversation for all skill levels, which doesn't accurately represent the different networking skills expected at each level.
+This limits the system's ability to provide realistic examples for testing and evaluation.

+### Solution
+Implement GPT-4o to generate realistic networking conversations that accurately reflect the expected behaviors for each skill level and gradient.

+### Implementation Details

+1. **Enhanced `generate_conversation` Function**:
+   - Modified the function to use OpenAI's GPT-4o model
+   - Created detailed prompts for each skill level and gradient
+   - Implemented error handling with fallback to the default conversation

+2. **Skill-Level Specific Prompts**:
+   - Developed detailed prompt instructions for each skill level (novice, intermediate, advanced)
+   - Further refined instructions for each gradient (low, basic, high)
+   - Included specific behavioral markers for each skill level/gradient combination

+3. **Conversation Structure Requirements**:
+   - Ensured all generated conversations include key networking elements:
+     - Introduction/opener
+     - Back-and-forth conversation
+     - LinkedIn connection request
+     - Natural conversation conclusion
+     - Farewell

+### Expected Benefits

+1. **More Realistic Testing**: Generated conversations will better reflect real-world networking scenarios
+2. **Accurate Skill Representation**: Each conversation will demonstrate the appropriate skill level
+3. **Improved Evaluation Testing**: The evaluation system can be tested against more diverse and realistic conversations
+4. **Better Training Examples**: More authentic examples for training purposes

+### Success Criteria
+- Generated conversations clearly demonstrate the expected behaviors for each skill level
+- Conversations include all required networking elements
+- The evaluation system correctly assesses the generated conversations
+- Clear differentiation between conversations at different skill levels and gradients

 ## Expected Outcome

 - More nuanced badge distribution across all skill levels and gradients